 - It is also called glaucophane schist with the name coming from the presence of the predominant minerals glaucophane and lawsonite in the rock.

-- The structure of the rock can appear folded, creating notches in its surface.
+- The structure of the rock can appear folded.

 - The layers in schist can become intensely contorted even on a small scale.

 All these characteristics can be found on the Bryn Celli Ddu stone pillar.
-It is a very unusual rock, cylindrical in its form, with several short ‘notches’ on its surface.
-There are areas of the rock that seem folded, and you can see how these have been contorted.
+It is a very unusual rock, cylindrical in its form, which appears folded and intensely contorted.
+But more than that, the whole of the Bryn Celli Ddu monument is made from several blueschist rocks.

-As part of the Bryn Celli Ddu Public Archaeology project this June, we are working with a qualified geologist, who will be on hand at our Open Day on the 17 of June, to answer any questions about the rocks and blueschists at Bryn Celli Ddu.
+As part of the Bryn Celli Ddu Public Archaeology project this June, we are working with Anglesey Geopark and Natural Resources Wales geologists, who will be on hand at our Open Day on the 17 of June, to answer any questions about the rocks and blueschist at Bryn Celli Ddu.